Documentation

 urlstrthe URL to embed in the survey

-durationintthe number of seconds to wait before allowing the user to continue
+durationintthe number of seconds the respondent must wait before continuing

 get_location